aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

     aws cognito-idp initiate-auth --auth-flow USER_PASSWORD_AUTH --client-id <cognito user pool application client id> --auth-parameters USERNAME=<username>,PASSWORD=<password>
 ```

 2. Submit a new Job Request via API call using /submit-job-request endpoint.
-This API call sends message to Amazon SQS queue and triggers job process.
+This API call sends message to Amazon Simple Queue Service (Amazon SQS) queue and triggers job process.
 For the API call, you need to use the IdToken generated in the previous step.<br>
    Below is a sample CURL command, in HTTP Body provide a payload specific to job process, this payload will be published to Amazon SQS queue.
    ```bash
     curl --location --request POST 'https://<API Gateway Sender API Endpoint>/submit-job-request'  -H 'Content-Type: application/json' --data-raw '< Batch process JSON Payload>' -H 'Authorization:<IdToken>'